philnewm/setup_automation/smb_mount/README.md

 Testing
 -------
+[![SMB mount test](https://github.com/philnewm/setup_automation/actions/workflows/smb-tdd.yml/badge.svg?branch=smb-tdd&event=push)](https://github.com/philnewm/setup_automation/actions/workflows/smb-tdd.yml)

 This role includes a full vagrant based molecule testing setup for CentOSStream9, Almalinux9, Rocky9, Debian12 and Ubuntu22.10 VMs at `smb_mount/molecule`.
 Each scenario uses the the `smb_server` role to enable testable mounts.
 Additionally the scenarios use symlinks for their `requirements.yml` and the roles directory.
 The `molecule.yml` file on the other hand is individual for each scenario.

-[![SMB mount test](https://github.com/philnewm/setup_automation/actions/workflows/smb-tdd.yml/badge.svg?branch=smb-tdd&event=push)](https://github.com/philnewm/setup_automation/actions/workflows/smb-tdd.yml)
+The file `/molecule/template/converge.yml` as supposed to be used as a playbook template.<br>
+The tasks are split into `present.yml`, `absent.yml` - both get included in `main.yml`.
+Any external dependencies are included in dependencies.yml, which is supposed to run in a pre_task.

 Structure
 ---------